Davis Mills: 2021

-Mills was selected 67th overall by the Houston Texans in the third round of the 2021 NFL draft.
+Mills was selected by the Houston Texans in the third round (67th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract, worth $5.2 million, with the Texans on May 26, 2021.

 Due to incumbent starting quarterback Deshaun Watson being ruled inactive, Mills was named the second option behind Tyrod Taylor.
-He made his NFL debut during the second half of the Week 2 game against the Cleveland Browns after Taylor was injured, throwing for 102 yards, a touchdown, and an interception in the 21–31 defeat.
-Mills made his starting debut against the Carolina Panthers the following week, in which he threw for 168 yards and a touchdown in a 9–24 home loss.
-In Week 4, Mills struggled against the Buffalo Bills, completing 11 of 21 passes for 87 yards and four interceptions in a 0–40 shutout defeat on the road.
-Mills rebounded the following week against the New England Patriots when he completed 21 of 29 passes for 312 yards and three touchdowns in the narrow 22–25 loss, surrendering a 22–9 lead early in the third quarter.
+Mills made his NFL debut during Week 2 against the Cleveland Browns after Taylor was injured, throwing for 102 yards, a touchdown, and an interception in the 31–21 road loss.
+Mills made his starting debut against the Carolina Panthers in the next game, passing for 168 yards and a touchdown in a 24–9 loss.
+The following week, Mills struggled against the Buffalo Bills, completing 11 of 21 passes for 87 yards and four interceptions in a 40–0 shutout road loss.
+Mills rebounded in Week 5 against the New England Patriots when he completed 21-of-29 passes for 312 yards and three touchdowns during the 25–22 loss.

-Mills resumed his backup duties after Taylor returned in Week 9, but the latter's ineffective performances led to Mills replacing him in the fourth quarter during a 0–31 shutout defeat in Week 13 against the Indianapolis Colts.
+Mills resumed his backup duties after Taylor returned in Week 9, but the latter's ineffective performances led to Mills replacing him in the fourth quarter during a Week 13 31–0 shutout loss to the Indianapolis Colts.
 Following the game, Mills was announced as the starter for the remainder of the season.
-He made his first career win in Week 15 against the Jacksonville Jaguars, completing 19 of 30 passes for 209 yards, two touchdowns, and an interception in the 30–16 victory.
-The following week, he helped lead the Texans to a 41–29 upset over the Los Angeles Chargers at home.
+He made his first career win in Week 15 against the Jacksonville Jaguars, completing 19-of-30 passes for 209 yards, two touchdowns, and an interception during the 30–16 victory.
+The following week, Mills led the Texans to a 41–29 upset over the Los Angeles Chargers, completing 21-of-27 passes for 254 yards and two touchdowns.

 For his rookie season, in 13 games and 11 starts, Mills set the franchise record for rookie passing yards at 2,664, passing David Carr's record of 2,592 yards (2002).
-This record would be passed yet again in 2023 by C.J.
-Stroud with 4,108 passing yards.
-His 16 passing touchdowns and 66.8 completion percentage were the second-highest among rookie quarterbacks for the season, behind Mac Jones (22 passing touchdowns and 67.6 completion percentage).
+This record would be passed yet again in 2023 by C. J. Stroud with 4,108 passing yards.
+Mills' 16 passing touchdowns and 66.8 completion percentage were the second-highest among rookie quarterbacks for the season, behind Mac Jones (22 passing touchdowns and 67.6 completion percentage).
+Mills' completion percentage total also set the Texans rookie record.